AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/ALTER TABLE.md

     ```

-## Manage the default values of fields
+## Configure the DEFAULT constraint for a field

-You can execute the ALTER TABLE statement to manage the default values of fields in a table that is created in Hologres V0.9.23 or later.
-Specifically, you can use the following syntax:
+You can execute the ALTER TABLE statement to configure the DEFAULT constraint for a field in a table that is created in Hologres V0.9.23 or later.
+In this scenario, the ALTER TABLE statement uses the following syntax:

 -   Syntax

     ```
-    -- Modify the default value of a field in a table.
+    -- Specify a DEFAULT constraint for a field in a table.
     ALTER TABLE <table> ALTER COLUMN <column> SET DEFAULT <expression>;
-    -- Delete the default value of a field in a table.
+    -- Remove the DEFAULT constraint for a field in a table.
     ALTER TABLE <table> ALTER COLUMN <column> DROP DEFAULT;
     ```

 -   Examples

     ```
-    -- Modify the default value of the id field in the table named holo_test and set the default value to 0.
+    -- Specify a DEFAULT constraint for the id field in the table named holo_test to set the default value to 0.
     ALTER TABLE holo_test ALTER COLUMN id SET DEFAULT 0;
-    -- Delete the default value of the id field in the table named holo_test.
+    -- Remove the DEFAULT constraint for the id field in the table named holo_test.
     ALTER TABLE holo_test ALTER COLUMN id DROP DEFAULT;
     ```

 ## Modify the properties of a table

-Hologres allows you to modify table properties by executing SQL statements to modify the relevant parameters.
-Specifically, you can modify the following properties:
+Hologres allows you to modify table properties by modifying relevant function parameters.
+You can modify the following properties:

--   You can modify the dictionary encoding property of fields in a table.
+-   **dictionary\_encoding\_columns**
     -   Syntax

         ```
-        -- Full modification: In addition to modifying the dictionary encoding property of the fields that you specify in the CALL statement, Hologres automatically enables dictionary encoding for fields of the TEXT data type.
+        -- Set the dictionary encoding property for all fields.
         CALL SET_TABLE_PROPERTY('<table_name>', 'dictionary_encoding_columns', '[columnName{:[on|off|auto]}[,...]]');

-        -- Incremental modification: The dictionary encoding property of only fields that you specify in the CALL statement is modified.
-The dictionary encoding property of other fields remains unchanged.
+        -- Modify the dictionary encoding property only for the fields that you specify in the CALL statement.
+The dictionary encoding property remains unchanged for other fields.
         CALL UPDATE_TABLE_PROPERTY('<table_name>', 'dictionary_encoding_columns', '[columnName{:[on|off|auto]}[,...]]');
         ```